Les 5 langages de l’amour

 Last updated on

 Have you ever heard of the 5 love languages?
 Developed by Gary Chapman, an author and specialist in marriage and family, it is a very interesting concept.
-I would even say, important!
-It deserves our attention!
+I would even say, an important one!
+It's worth taking a closer look!

-Once integrated, this concept can give you a new vision of your relationship.
-It can help bring clarity and resolve conflicts.
-Yes, knowing how to communicate well with your partner is always the foundation!
+Once you've grasped this concept, it can give you a new vision of your relationship.
+It can help you see things more clearly, and resolve conflicts.
+Yes indeed, knowing how to communicate well with your partner is always the foundation!

 What is a love language?

-It is simply a way of expressing love!
-There is the way we express our love to someone and the way we receive that love, or our sensitivity to the expressions of others.
-We can express our love in a certain way while being sensitive to other forms of love when they are directed at us.
+It's simply a way of expressing love!
+There is the way we express our love to someone and the way we receive that love, gold our sensitivity to others' expressions of love.
+We can express our love in a certain way, while being receptive to other forms of love when they are directed at us.

 According to Gary Chapman, there are 5 love languages: